 Towards 12th Ave.

-Using voluminous paper documents that Gio obtained from a now deceased genealogist in Germany, Alfred Wiederhold, Gio is transferring, cross-checking, and expanding the data into files that can pe persused on-lins.
+Using voluminous paper documents that Gio obtained from a now deceased genealogist in Germany, Alfred Wiederhold, Gio is transferring, cross-checking, and expanding the data into files that can be persused on-line.
 The current (Spring 2018) goal is to have all known Wiederholds born prior to 1800, as well as their spouses and children, on-line.
+The earliest Wiederhold entries are in 1140, where a Wedderhold was a judge in Warburg, on the Hessen-Westfalen border in Germany.
 Active lines will be followed to the year 2000, although privacy rules inhibit publication of people that might still be alive, unles they have given permission.
 All Wiederholds appear to be related!.

 At the end of 2006 Gio finally got around to a planned retirement project, restoring

 a 1953 Armstrong Siddeley Sapphire saloon he bought in 1960, but mangeled in late 1963, to roadworthiness

 Then: with Evan full size; Goal full size

 First Drive out , with the garage smoke alarm buzzing (32 seconds); or from at Stanford Infolab (much slower).

 and, after some cleaning, back into the garage (38 seconds)

 or from at Stanford Infolab (much slower) .
 (I had a hard time getting that video loaded directly from YouTube.
 But if you just go to YouTube and enter "Um23Tjjtt00" for the driving out video or "68HiMAcxYxc" for the returning into the garage video into the search box, you should get it.)